CraigglesO/lycheeJS/guides/ECMASCRIPT.md

 and not initialization time and gives us a heavy advantage with advanced debugging (Editor) and simulation (AI integration) features that are not reproducible with ES6 features themselves.

-Disclaimer: I'm a human and not a robot (yet).
-So if you find msitakes, please do a pull request (that was intensional).
-Improvements of any kind are always welcomed here.

 This guide focusses on Google's V8, but the Monkey variants of Mozilla and Chakra from Microsoft share similar methodologies.
 There might be